Healthy Hound Therapy

 Canine Myotherapy for maintaining muscular health, rehabilitation, and wellbeing

-What is Myotherapy and how can it help your dog?
+What is Galen Myotherapy and how can it help your dog?

-Myotherapy includes a full postural assessment of your dog, targeted massage techniques together with exercise management to enhance mobility and optimize muscle function.
+Galen Myotherapy includes a full postural assessment of your dog, targeted massage techniques together with exercise management to enhance mobility and optimise muscle function.

 For many conditions such as: